mrkraimer/testPython/PY_NTNDA_Viewer/PY_NTNDA_Viewer.md

 For each monitor event the following happens:

 - If the data is compressed, it is decompressed
-- An image with datatype uint8 is created and with both width and height equal to imageSize
+- An image with datatype uint8 is created.
 - The image is displayed.

 Once an image is displayed it can be **zoomed**, i.e. You can zooom into a subimage.
 This can be done in two ways:

 - Via the mouse.
 Press the mouse somewhere in the image, drag the mouse to another position, release the mouse.
-- Via the **zoomIn** button.
-The amount is some multiple of 1/256.
+- Via the **zoomIn** button

-If you click the mouse in the image, then a separate window appears that also shows the current image.
-You can move the mouse in the separate window and it shows the current location and value.
-The **zoomChannel** and **zoomImage** buttons determine if the channel data or image data is displayed.

 ## Starting the example